-During the past few years, Excellon has been involved primarily in the exploration and development of silver-lead zinc mineralization on its Platosa Property, and advancing the Kilgore Project, a high-quality advanced exploration gold project in Idaho with strong economics and significant growth and discovery potential, and the Silver City Project, a high-grade epithermal silver district in Saxony, Germany with 750 years of mining history and no modern exploration.
-As a result of the Platosa Property moving into care and maintenance at the end of 2022, Excellon no longer holds an interest in a producing mineral property.
+During the past few years, Excellon has been involved in production of silver-lead-zinc concentrates from its Platosa Property, advancing exploration on the Kilgore Project, a high-quality advanced exploration gold project in Idaho with strong economics and significant growth and discovery potential, and the Silver City Project, a high-grade epithermal silver district in Saxony, Germany with 750 years of mining history and no modern exploration.
+Platosa transitioned into care and maintenance at the end of 2022.